 Not too long ago, we took a look at the ModMic 4 from Antlion Audio.
 The concept is simple enough; a microphone that you can attach to a premium pair of Hi-Fi headphones, turning them into a headset – because let’s be honest, a lot of gaming headsets just don’t cut it.

-We were suitably impressed with the mic and is a recommended system for those wanting to convert their headphones int a headset.
+We were suitably impressed with the mic, and is a recommended system for those wanting to convert their headphones into a headset.
 There was still some room for improvement, and the ModMic 5 aims to increase the modularity while extending functionality.

 While we covered most of this before in our previous review, we’ll quickly go over the basics.
 The ModMic uses a magnetic clasp that sticks to the side of a pair of headphones.
 This clasp uses a very strong adhesive that works with most plastics and metals, including mesh designs.
 It will struggle with some rubberized coatings, so try to affix the clasp to another material where possible.

 With the clasp in place, the mic then clips on and is held in place by the magnets.
 The clasp has some jaws that help keep it aligned, but also allows you to flip the mic up out-of-the-way.
 With a set of cable clips, the cable for the mic runs along in parallel with the headphone cable and then plugs into your soundcard.
 Boom, premium headphones turned into a headset.